Voltaris-LLC/.github/profile/README.md

 # Voltaris LLC

 Welcome to Voltaris LLC!
-We are a private organization focused on [describe your organization's mission or purpose].
+We are a private organization focused on Community outreach our goal is to set a presence in the IRL (In Real Life) and online stand point to be able to give people a place to go where they feel safe after school, online, etc. We will eventually be holding events handing school supplies and clothing vouchers to families in need.
+One day we will operate like the boys and girls club having safe places for kids to go after school across The U.S. and soon the world.

 ## Contact